 13 common Facebook Ad beginner mistakes that will kill your marketing budget

-Now that you have a basic understanding of how Facebook Ads work and are structured, I can warm you for the 13 most common Facebook Ad beginner mistakes that you should avoid!
+Now that you have a basic understanding of how Facebook Ads work and are structured, here are the 13 most common Facebook Ad beginner mistakes that you should avoid!

 Avoid this Facebook Ad beginner mistake!